Core Values that Tennis Teaches

 3. HONESTY: Tennis is one of the only sports where the players make calls on each other’s shots.
 Can you imagine a Little League game where the batter calls the balls and strikes?
 Although this huge responsibility in the hands of immature competitors can and has caused problems, no other sport allows for the development of honesty like tennis does.

-4. SPORTSMANSHIP: Like in other sports, tennis players will play opponents that are jerks and try to cheat.
+4. SPORTSMANSHIP: Like in other sports, tennis players will play opponents who are jerks and try to cheat.
 In the short run, this is uncomfortable for players and parents, but it does give young kids the chance to start to develop coping skills with these kinds of people.

 Even within a player’s game, they will need to make decisions to try new techniques that may hurt them in the short run.
 Commitment to these new techniques is critical for future tennis success and teaches a valuable life lesson that players will surely benefit from as adults.